WHAT IS KAWAII?

 Kawaii (かわいい), is most commonly translated as “cute” or “adorable”.
 Kawaii is anything that stirs feelings of love, care, and protectiveness.

 Japan’s culture of cute began in the 70s by teenage girls handwrite in a childish style.
-The writing had stylized lines, hearts, stars and cartoon faces.
+The writing was defined by the thickness of lines.
+Apart from the roundness of the letters, they also styled it with hearts, stars and cartoon faces.
 This way of writing was given many different names such as marui ji (round writing), koneko ji (kitten writing), and burikko ji (fake-child writing).
+Reading them wasn’t an easy and they were even banned from schools at a certain point.

 The new aesthetic got quickly popular and expanded to prints on products.
 In 1974, the stationary company Sanrio launched the character of Hello Kitty.